 most discerning traveller with the charm and tradition of an early 17th century

 Mauritian sugar cane plantation on the island's southern coast."

 Getting to Mauritius from Asia, Australia, the Middle East,

 Europe and Africa is easy.
 Direct flights connect Mauritius with Perth,

 Beijing, Shanghai, Hong Kong, Chennai, Delhi, Mumbai, Kuala Lumpur, Singapore,

 Paris, London, Dubai, Johannesburg and numerous other cities in Africa.

 The new Outrigger Mauritius Resort and Spa is a 45-minute

-drive from the international airport (MRU) and a similar distance from the
+drive from the international airport (MRU) and a 90-minute drive from the